Veritula – Meta

 Dennis Hackethal’s avatar

 Then people could occasionally check the second tab for ideas they think they can rationally hold but actually can’t.
 And then they can work on addressing criticisms.
-A kind of ‘mental housekeeping’ to ensure they never accidentally hold on to problematic ideas.
+A kind of ‘mental housekeeping’ to ensure they never accidentally accept problematic ideas as true.

 Dennis Hackethal’s avatar